 But Dee Ann eventually ventures out in Narrow Creek, getting an earful about the victim along with a perm at the Kut and Kurl.
 She overhears two prime suspects accusing each other of the murder at the Narrow Creek Ladies’ Society Arts and Crafts Bazaar and meets another person of interest, the victim’s jealous uncle, when she goes for a job interview at the local community college.

-Ms. Dee Ann Meets Murder depicts small-town Southern life in the late 1970s, with funeral food, Sunday church, polite bigotry … and a feisty amateur sleuth.
+Ms. Dee Ann Meets Murder depicts small-town Southern life in the late 1970s, with funeral food, Sunday church, leisure suits… and a feisty amateur sleuth.